bnl1/comptime_allocator/README.md

 ## Shortcomings
-The only structure I managed to make it work for is std.ArrayList and parsing json, now that doesn't mean it doesn't work for the others, but I woudn't hold my breath.
-You can try make it work, but most problems are inherent to how zig works and std implementation, but if you found other structures it works on, I would like to know about it.
+The only structures I managed to make it work for are std.ArrayList and parsing json, now that doesn't mean it doesn't work for the others, but I woudn't hold my breath.
+You can try make it work, but most problems are inherent to how zig works and std implementation, but if you find other structures it works on, I would like to know about it.

 It doesn't work for std.HashMap